 James Crawford, a Maryland adoption attorney with over 20 years of experience, will guide you through this analysis and help you decide which options are best suited to your family and parenting goals.

 Next, you will begin your adoption search.
 Your search process will vary, depending on your type of adoption.
 For example, you might meet with prospective birth parents.
 Or, you might travel repeatedly to your child’s birth country if you are pursuing an international adoption.

 Once you complete your adoption search and home study, you must file a formal petition for adoption.
 Typically, the birth parent or parents must consent to the adoption.
 You must also submit reports and other documents to the court.
-A Baltimore adoption attorney will ensure that your documentation and petition are properly filed and prepare you for your adoption hearing.
+A Maryland adoption attorney will ensure that your documentation and petition are properly filed and prepare you for your adoption hearing.
 Our goal is to make adoption proceedings as painless and simple as possible.
 Contact James E. Crawford & Associates for more information.

 Can a Birth Parent Revoke an Adoption?

 Before an adoption is final, either a birth parent or adoption agency can revoke consent.
 Depending on where you are adopting your child, there are varying timelines for revocation.
 However, most Maryland birth parents can revoke their consent within 30 days of signing a consent form or filing an adoption petition (whichever is later).
 And, depending on the circumstances, both birth and adoptive parents might have appeal rights after a judge grants or denies a petition to adopt.
-If you are facing consent issues or an appeal, contact a Baltimore adoption attorney immediately.
+If you are facing consent issues or an appeal, contact a Maryland adoption attorney immediately.
 Ignoring these issues can result in the loss of your child.

-When you work with a Baltimore adoption attorney, you can focus on the most important part of the process– preparing for your child’s homecoming.
+When you work with a Maryland adoption attorney, you can focus on the most important part of the process– preparing for your child’s homecoming.
 Since 1993, James E. Crawford and Associates has assisted parents with adoptions and other family law matters.
 We offer free and confidential consultations.